codess-aus/DP-200/README.md

 • Everyone Else (Alan): No Access (O)

 With the **strong consistency level**, reads are guaranteed to return the most **committed version** of an item.
 Even if Employee A is the user that changed the attribute, that employee still reads the original value until the item is committed and synchronization takes place.
 Therefore, Employee A, Employee B, and Employee C all read Pending until the item is committed and synchronization takes place.

+You should choose the **Core (SQL) API**.
+This API is recommended because it supports a *schema-less data store*.
+In this scenario, different types of products can have different attributes.
+This is indicated by the fact that not all columns in the existing database are used.
+Some products can have different columns populated.
+This is referred to as semi-structured data.
+This API allows you to use SQL-like queries to access and filter data.
+The data is returned as JavaScript Object Notation (JSON) documents.

+You should not use the Gremlin API.
+This API does not support SQL-like queries.
+This API uses the Gremlin Graph Traversal Language to query data from a graph database.

+You should not use the Table API.
+This API allows you to query data by using OData and Language Integrated Query (LINQ).
+It does not support SQL-like queries from web applications.

+You should not use the MongoDB API.
+This API does not allow you to use SQL-like queries to access and filter data.